CES 2019: What a robot can teach us about the future of digital marketing

 While robots can create text ads, analyze data points, and efficiently automate processes – they can’t produce creative, identify hooks, or generate the strategy that is going to help an organization reach its objectives.
 That’s where the specialist skills of a flesh and blood team is needed.
 To ensure that AI and machine learning is utilized as part of a holistic digital marketing strategy.

 That’s why we have a division that’s designed to put human insight at the heart of artificial intelligence.
 At Major Tom, our team of experts located in New York, Toronto and Vancouver combine machine learning with our existing analysis tools to provide cutting-edge analysis for organizations like yours.
-Click here to find out more about these services or check out this case study on how we used AI and machine learning to increase goal conversions.
+Check out this case study on how we used AI and machine learning to increase goal conversions.